minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 In his paper, #cite(<stratmann-2002>, form: "prose") demonstrates that junior representatives experience a greater marginal effect from contributions, whereas their senior counterparts maintain more steadfast positions.
-Similarly, the thrid hypothesis states that legislators in their early congressional terms are more susceptible to altering their environmental voting behaviors.
+Similarly, the third hypothesis states that legislators in their early congressional terms are more susceptible to altering their environmental voting behaviors.

-Lastly, since partisan affiliation and ideology is rather polarised in the United States @polarisation, and that usually, Republicans receive higher campaign contributions on average, see @avg-contributions, the fourth hypothesis states that contributions on voting behavior will be more effective for
+Lastly, since partisan affiliation and ideology is rather polarized in the United States @polarisation, and that usually, Republicans receive higher campaign contributions on average, see @avg-contributions, the fourth hypothesis states that contributions on voting behavior will be more effective for